guendouzaimed/dirforce/README.md

 Search for directories on the website https://www.example.com:

     ./dirforce -u https://www.example.com -w wordlist.txt

+Search for directories on the website https://www.example.com with 100 thread:

+    ./dirforce -u https://www.example.com -w wordlist.txt -t 100

+Search for directories on the website https://www.example.com with POST method:

+    ./dirforce -u https://www.example.com -w wordlist.txt -t 100

 ### Compiling

 follow the following steps if you want to compile the tool from source code.

+before you compile the source code make sure to have openssl and libcurl installed

     g++ -I/usr/local/ssl/include dirforce.cpp -o dirforce -L/usr/local/ssl/lib -lssl -lcrypto -lcurl

 ### Conclusion

 This Website Directory Discovery Tool provides a quick and efficient way to search for directories on a website.
 With its fast performance due to its implementation in C++, you can quickly and easily locate the directories you need.
 Its simple command-line interface makes it a convenient solution for reconnaissance you need in no time.

+note: use this tool only for ethical purposes.